 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Saturday Night as of Jul.
-25 11:00 PM EDTSaturday Night - Overcast with a chance of a thunderstorm and a chance of rain, then a chance of a thunderstorm and rain showers after midnight.
-Low of 64F.
-Winds from the South at 5 to 10 mph.
-Chance of rain 60%.
+- Wednesday as of Aug.
+26 11:00 PM EDTWednesday - Partly cloudy with a chance of rain, then a chance of a thunderstorm and a chance of rain in the afternoon.
+High of 84F.
+Winds from the South at 5 to 10 mph shifting to the NW in the afternoon.
+Chance of rain 20%.

 - Thursday as of Aug.
 26 11:00 PM EDTThursday - Partly cloudy.
 High of 68F.
 Winds from the NNW at 10 to 15 mph.